ToolJet/ToolJet/docs/docs/setup/env-vars.md

 #### Serve client at subpath

 If ToolJet is hosted on a domain subpath, you can set the environment variable `SUB_PATH` to support it.
-Please not the subpath is to be set with trailing `/` and is applicable only when the server is serving the frontend client.
+Please note the subpath is to be set with trailing `/` and is applicable only when the server is serving the frontend client.

 #### SMTP configuration ( optional )